 Each year the Swine Profitability Conference focuses on the business side of pork production.
-"Attendees will have a chance to learn ideas for improving their businesses from leading producers, veterinarians and economists," said Mike Tokach, K-State Department of Animal Sciences & Industry distinguished professor and swine extension specialist.
-"This conference is designed to help producers stay competitive in today's swine industry."
+“Important swine business topics such as the global pork outlook, positioning your system for the future and employee sourcing will be discussed this year, along with highlighting two growing swine businesses in our state,” says Mike Tokach, K-State Department of Animal Sciences & Industry distinguished professor and swine extension specialist.
+“This conference is designed for producers to increase their competitiveness in today’s swine industry.”

-The conference will feature speakers from an array of swine-related businesses, including:
+The conference will feature speakers from an array of swine-related businesses and organizations, including:

 The conference will take place at the Stanley Stout Center, 2200 Denison Avenue.
 The day begins with coffee and donuts at 9:15 a.m. and the program starting at 9:30 a.m.
 Lunch is included in the conference, which will end at 3 p.m.

 Pre-registration is $25 per participant and due by Jan.
 24. Attendees can register at the door for $50 per participant.
 More information, including online registration, is available at KSUSwine.org or contact Lois Schreiner at 785-532-1267 or email@example.com.

 The Kansas State University Animal Sciences and Industry department serves students, livestock producers and the animal and food industries through teaching, research and education.The K-State ASI department prepares students for careers in the animal and food industries.
 The curriculum includes the study of nutrition, reproduction, genetics, behavior, meat science, food science with production, management, and agribusiness skills.